rsms/smisk/docs/source/c-api/index.rst

   This is the only way to set/get Type/Class properties.
   Based on the python interal function ``PyObject **_PyObject_GetDictPtr(PyObject *)``

-  :Returns: A `PyString` or NULL if an exception was raised.
+  :Returns: A `PyObject` or NULL if an exception was raised.

   .. versionadded:: 1.1